michaelplaing/mr_rax/README.md

 ```

 Notice how the depth of the tree increases and the spans of nodes decrease.
 One can use this effect to dynamically optimize for search and iteration by altering ``numbits`` appropriately to achieve a tree that is nether too tall and skinny nor too wide and bushy.
 Since ``numbits`` is encoded in the 1st byte of each integer, one can mix integers encoded differently without having to backtrack and convert.

+Topic aliases (`0x08` above) are each a single byte so no need to compress.